gohugoio/hugo/docs/content/extras/shortcodes.md

 The `<` character indicates that the shortcode's inner content doesn't need any further rendering, this will typically be pure HTML:

     {{</* myshortcode */>}}<p>Hello <strong>World!</strong></p>{{</* /myshortcode */>}}

+### Page Reuse shortcodes

+The `~` character indiciates that the shortcode's inner content must be taken from other referred page.
+For example, this will take the rendered content (including shortcodes/images/links etc.) of the page "mypage.md" located by path "/path/to/page" starting from the content folder:

+    {{~/* myshortcode ref="/path/to/page/mypage" */~}}

+Page Reuse shortcode must contain at least one parameter "ref" if _named parameters_ are used or the first one if _positional parameters_ are used indicating the page to be reused.
+The page can be referred by an absolute path (starting from slash) or by a relative to the current directory path.
+The page extension (.md) can be omitted as well as "/index.md" filename since it will be searched by Hugo engine if any.
+If search is failed then Hugo will output an error and the shortcode will not be handled at all.

+Page Reuse shortcodes don't require a template to be provided since they can act as built-in shortcodes just substituting themselves with the content of the reused pages.
+Note: If a template is omitted a closing shortcode will be omitted as well.

+#### Page snippets
+In order to have possibility to create pages that can be reused in different places but don't have its own served page on the site, a new concept of page snippets has been introduced.
+To mark the page as a snippet you must add a parameter "issnippet=true" inside the front matter of the page.
+This page will not be served by Hugo and instead can be used only in Page Reuse shortcodes.
+When building your site you will see the output indicating how many page snippets your site will contain.

+#### Links resolution
+To provide flexibility in writing pages that can be reused in other pages there must be proper mechanism of links resolution.
+This only concerns relative links since absolute links (starting from slash or even from a scheme like https://) are not considered to be modified in any way.
+So the relative links in the reused pages are resolved in 2 modes:
+* Dynamic resolution - the links are resolved in the context of the page that specifies a Reuse Page shortcode.
+* Relative resolution - the links are resolved in the context of the reused page.

+The first one has bigger precedence.
+Hugo will try to find the corresponding page or file that is included to the current built site.
+If a link indicates a page and not a file (image/font etc.) the search will always expand to adding a .md, /index.md suffix to find the most appropriate page.
+Links can be relative to the current directory or the current page file (since the filename will be transformed to a part of the URL path).
+If search is failed then Hugo will output a warning and won't transform the link.

 ## Built-in Shortcodes